madiodio/inline-svg-react/README.md

 $ yarn add inline-svg-react
 ```

-Note: You need [raw-loader](https://github.com/webpack-contrib/raw-loader) eg. `npm install raw-loader` if you want to use this with webpack.
+Note: You need [raw-loader](https://github.com/webpack-contrib/raw-loader) eg. `npm install raw-loader` if you want to [use this with webpack to require your svg files](#usage-with-webpack).

 ## Usage